NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/kandji.md

 # Deploy WARP using Kandji

-Kandji deploys Cloudflare WARP as a custom app.
+Kandji deploys Khulnasoft WARP as a custom app.
 For an overview of how Kandji deploys custom apps, refer to their [knowledge base article](https://support.kandji.io/custom-apps-overview).

 ## macOS

-For the simplest deployment, Kandji has created a downloadable configuration profile that enables Cloudflare WARP’s user notifications and configures its Privacy Preference Policy Control ([PPPC](https://support.kandji.io/create-a-privacy-preferences-policy-control-profile)) to have Full Disk Access.
+For the simplest deployment, Kandji has created a downloadable configuration profile that enables Khulnasoft WARP’s user notifications and configures its Privacy Preference Policy Control ([PPPC](https://support.kandji.io/create-a-privacy-preferences-policy-control-profile)) to have Full Disk Access.

 1. Download the [custom profile](https://github.com/kandji-inc/support/blob/master/Configuration%20Profiles/cloudflare_warp.mobileconfig).